 College and university student financial services (SFS) operations are regularly implementing improved technologies, responding to new policies and applying innovative strategies.
 Do you have a story to tell, a success to share, research to convey?

-We are reserving several sessions for campus presentations highlighting an issue or topic of concern from which you feel the audience of bursars, student financial services directors, business officers, and others would benefit.
-Focus on how your institution addressed an issue, challenges you overcame, effective collaborations, etc.
+We are looking for submissions that highlight an issue or topic of concern that will benefit an audience composed of bursars, student financial services directors, business officers, and others.
+Focus on how your institution addressed an issue, challenges you overcame, and effective collaborations.

 The program committee will be evaluating sessions best suited to the needs of professionals at colleges and universities.
 Some key considerations as you prepare your proposal: